temporalio/documentation/docs/go-run-your-first-app.md

 Withdrawing $54.990002 from account 001-001.
 ReferenceId: 8e37aafe-5fb8-4649-99e3-3699e35e6c32
 ```

-> Tip: What actually happens under the hood:
+:::tip What actually happens under the hood
 >
 > - The first Task the Worker finds is the one that tells it to execute the Workflow function.
 > - The Worker communicates the event back to the server.